JDBDT/jdbdt/src/site/markdown/Logs.md

 for comparison with a given data set.
 *  `assertion/errors` if the assertion failed, where `assertion/errors/expected` and `assertion/errors/actual` identify
-the mismatch between the expected and actual data sets.
+the mismatch between the expected and actual data sets (matched rows are not listed).

 *Illustration*